Multimodality as Supervision:

 As the plot above shows, as we add more houses during pre-training, the performance on the held-out new houses increases, as expected.
 However, the performance on the original test space drops compared to the specialist single-space pre-training, demonstrating a specialization-generalization trade-off of the pre-trained model.

-IV.
+III.
 How much external data is 1 test space worth?

 We find that pre-training on the test space is important for specialization, and cannot be substituted by a similar space.
 However, we take this one step further, and ask, can we substitute test-space data with data from many similar spaces?
 How many spaces would we need?
 We use ProcTHOR to generate a large number of similar houses (IID to the test space) and pre-train models using an increasing number of them.